911 call documents shocking discovery of man stuck in truck for 6 days in Northwest Indiana

 "It almost killed me there, because it was kind of shocking," Garcia said Tuesday night, "but he was alive, and he was very happy to see us.
 Like he was really like, I've never seen a relief like that."

-The shock could be heard on the fishermen's made the 911 call.
+The astonishment could be heard in Delatorre's voice as made the 911 call.

 "Hey sir.
-I'm, I'm here at… let's see, a fishing hole right off of the expressway here," one of them tells a 911 operator.
+I'm, I'm here at… let's see, a fishing hole right off of the expressway here," Delatorre told a 911 operator.
 "I can't really - I don't know the address, but there's a car that's been here since Wednesday, and there is a person inside of it.
 He's still alive too."

+The fishermen could not believe this all happened as they went out on a leisurely mission to find a fishing spot.

+"Dude, that's crazy," Delatorre said in the 911 call.
+"I came down here to check for fishing and he's down here in the car."

+On the call, Delatorre was heard yelling to the victim while on the phone.

+"They're on their way, buddy!"
+Delatorre was heard saying.
+"They're on their way!"

-Rescue crews had to bring in the jaws of life to get Reum, 27, out of the truck.
+As Delatorre predicted, rescue crews did have to bring in the jaws of life to get Reum, 27, out of the truck.
 The vehicle had gone off Interstate 94 and had rolled underneath a bridge back on Wednesday, Dec.
 20.

 On Wednesday, friends posted a picture of Reum smiling and giving a thumbs-up from his hospital bed.
-They have started an online fundraiser for Reum – a welder who lives in Mishawaka, Indiana, near South Bend.
+They have started an online fundraiser for Reum – a welder and a member of the member of Boilermakers Local 374 who lives in Mishawaka, Indiana, near South Bend.

 "People can survive longer without food than they can without water," said Dr. Evelyn Huang, an emergency medicine physician at Northwestern Memorial Hospital, "the reason being is that there are stores of energy inside of our body that can replace food, but water is really hard to access and really hard to store."